-The Maharashtrian cuisine is a specialty around Ozar Ganpati temple.
+The Maharashtrian cuisine is a specialty around the temple.
 From South Indian to North Indian to paranthas and vada pav, the locality is filled with all kinds of good food at various affordable prices.
 The temple bhog is also very popular, especially the ‘maha prasad’ distribution where thousands of people come in every day.

 What are some temples near Ozar Ganapati Temple?

 - Mohota Devi Temple – Situated in Koregaon in Maharashtra, this temple is 162 kilometers away from Ozar Ganpati temple.
 It is a shrine to Shri Kulswamini Jagdamba Mohotadevi.
 Navaratri is a major festival of the temple.

 - Bhimashankar Jyotirlinga Mandir – Dedicated to Lord Shiva, this temple is also 220 kilometers away from Ozar Ganpati temple.
 It is one of the 12 Jyotirlingas in India.
-It is located on the banks of the river Bhimashankar, and is a very popular place for pilgrimage.
+It is located on the banks of the river Bhimashankar and is a very popular place for pilgrimage.

 What are the other Ashtavinayak Temples?

 - Moreshwara Temple – Situated in Morgaon it is the 1st Asthavinayak temple.
 It is a shrine to Lord Ganesh and lies along the banks of the Karha river.
 It is visited by pilgrims all over the world.

 - Siddhivinayak Temple – Situated in Siddhatek is the 2nd Asthavinayak temple.
 It is the most popular and has a castle-like structure.
 People from all over the world come by to pay their respects to Lord Ganesha in this temple.